evainfeld/impakt-back/README.md

-Note: this is a backup of a repo built by @bjowczarek.
+Disclaimer from Eva: this is a backup of a repo built by @bjowczarek.

 # Impakt Backend App